MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/digital-selling-microsoft-teams-calls.md

 ## Licensing options

-With the Sales Enterprise license, you get unlimited number of conversation intelligence (call processing and recording hours) and Teams calling hours.
+With the Sales Enterprise license, you get unlimited number of conversation intelligence hours (call processing and recording) and Teams calling hours.

 ## Set up Microsoft Teams calls with conversation intelligence